 This step is where the magic happens.
 Using the build script, different versions can be created and activated to the right environment.

-- Pull the master config using PAPI.
+- Pull the primary config using PAPI.

 - Using the build script, create the appropriate version (Dev / QA / Prod).